scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ### Generic Extensions

- It also possible to extend generic types by adding type parameters to an extension.
+ It is also possible to extend generic types by adding type parameters to an extension.
 For instance:

  ```scala
   extension [T](xs: List[T])